open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

       std::unique_ptr<TextButton> triggerButton;
    };

-Then, in the custom parameter editor's constructor we'll initialize the button, add a button listener, set the bounds, and make it visible in the editor by adding the following lines of code to the :code:`TTLEventGeneratorEditor()` constructor:
+Then, in the custom parameter editor's constructor, we'll initialize the button, add a button listener, set the bounds, and make it visible in the editor by adding the following lines of code:

 .. code-block:: c++
    :caption: TTLEventGeneratorEditor.cpp